Racecourse Lane, Much Wenlock, Shropshire TF13 6JG

 We use the following to support children with additional needs to become independent learners:

 We do not offer targeted extra-curricular activities for children with SEND, but instead try to ensure that all our extra-curricular activities, including residential trips, are adapted for children’s specific needs.
 Pupils with Special Educational Needs participate fully in arranged trips, optional extra-curricular clubs, arts activities, sports teams and school committees.
 We have educational visits, including residential trips for older children and many other visitors to the school who help to bring our curriculum to life.
 Pupils with special educational needs and disabilities are always included in these and, if needed, we provide staff to support their full involvement.
-We have a breakfast club with trained staff capable of looking after pupils with both special educational needs and disabilities.
-We run a number of social skills groups, such as ‘Circle of Friends’
+We have a breakfast and after school club with trained staff capable of looking after pupils with both special educational needs and disabilities.
+We run a number of social skills groups, such as ‘Circle of Friends’.

 What should a parent / carer do if they think their child may have special educational needs?

 If parents / carers have concerns relating to their child’s learning then they should initially discuss these with the child’s class teacher.
-This then may result in a referral to the school SENCo.
-Parents may also contact the SENCO or the Headteacher directly if they feel this is more appropriate.
+This then may result in a referral to the school SENDCo.
+Parents may also contact the SENDCo or the Headteacher directly if they feel this is more appropriate.
 All parents will be listened to.
 Their views and their aspirations for their child will be central to the assessment and provision that is provided by the school.